everflow-io/RawClicksTool/README.md

 - the csv field name
 - the value you want to compare to

-Once the optional filtering is done, the program will proceed to
+Once the optional filtering is done, the program will proceed to zip the file and move it in your home folder